prabhattopi/crudApp/readme.md

 # IT Walle
-It is record-book for IT peopel through you can find any IT Professional Details their social links with authentication.
+It is a record-book for IT peopel through you can find any IT Professional Details and their social links with authentication.

 ## Acknowledgements